I’ll keep it short and sweet. This blog post will give you very good overview of what you will need to start and succeed in your business.

 These all look harmless individually but when grouped can really eat into what you will get to keep.

-A margin is the difference between what you make the product for and what you sell it for.
+A margin is a difference between what you make the product for and what you sell it for.
 It’s the money that you pay for your overhead and that you get to keep.

 The overhead would be things such as the building, utilities not used for production, other employees, insurance etc…